addiscent/vagrant-ruby-rails/README.md

 _VirtualBox_ installation is typically not difficult for those persons familiar with installation of software on their operating system.

 For _VirtualBox_ installation instructions, please visit the _VirtualBox_ web site : https://www.virtualbox.org/

+##### If _The Build_ Fails

+First of all, be sure to save the terminal output of the "vagrant up" provisioning build for future reference.
+This is usually easily done by backscrolling the terminal, highlighting the terminal text, and then doing copy-paste into a file, and saving it.

+Only you have access to the necessary configuration information about your _host_, so the only practical advice which can be offered here is :

+###### Divide And Conquer

+Identify the "milestone" at which the provisioning error occurred.
+Start with the terminal output produced by the "vagrant up" command.
+Use a keen eye, sometimes the clue you need is well hidden by the messy terminal output of "vagrant up" provisioning.

+Important milestones can be identified in the terminal messages at intervals during provisioning.
+Search your saved "vagrant up" terminal output file for a string of ##########, e.g. :

+        echo "################   Getting RVM PGP key   ###############" .
+        echo "################   Installing RVM stable   ###############"
+                                      .
+        echo "################   Installing Ruby 2.2.1    ###############"
+                                      .
+                                      .

+It may be obvious from the terminal messages what is wrong, after you identify approximately what the provisioning script was attempting.

+If it's not obvious, then inspect the _.sh_ provisioning files, _rvm-inst.sh_, _ruby221-inst.sh_, and _rails421-inst.sh_.
+Find the corresponding milestone locations in the script file.
+Narrow down which milestone succeeded, and which did not.
+Once you find the most likely script commands, investigate as to why that particular command may have failed.

+Its possible for a build to fail for quite a few reasons.
+Some are :

+* Unreliable Internet connection.

+* One or more web sites which provide source code, or build scripts, have become unavailable, (broken links, or temporarily offline).

+* Missing, misconfigured, or incompatible versions of _Vagrant_ or _VirtualBox_.

+After you have found something suspicious, addressed it, either by changing some configuration of your _host_, (most likely to resolve the problem), or by modifying the provisioning script, (see broken links, above).

+Then, try again to install this software.
+Before doing so, be aware that the _.sh_ provisioning scripts in this version of _vagrant-ruby-rails_ are not idempotent, meaning, the likelyhood of success is low if you simply re-run "vagrant up" after installation failed, even after you have implemented a certain fix for an error.
+Unless you know otherwise, your best course of action is to execute "vagrant destroy", and then execute "vagrant up" again.

 ## The Short List Of Online References